vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Warnings/Missing Script.md

 ### Resolution

 If the script is no longer relevant, remove the placeholder component from the GameObject.
+You can find the GameObject by clicking the warning in the Console window.
-Otherwise follow [these](../Scripts/1%20Script%20Loading.md) steps to sure the script is set up correctly and Unity is compiling the project.
+Otherwise follow [these](../Scripts/1%20Script%20Loading.md) steps to sure the script you expect to be functioning is set up correctly and Unity is compiling the project.